mantidproject/documents/Design/AlignDetectors_rework.md

 Calibration file
 ----------------
 The data will be stored using HDF5 using as simple a nexus-style format to allow for external programs to read/write them without excessive effort.
 Missing values will be assumed to be zero.
-The data will be stored as multiple parallel 1-dimensional arrays `difc` (double), `difa` (double), `tzero` (double), `detid` (int32), and `group` (int32, with 1 being smallest number, 0 will set to not use).
+The data will be stored as multiple parallel 1-dimensional arrays as described below.
 In addition there will be sufficient information to denote which instrument geometry file to use.
 This geometry will only be used for plotting the various parameters on an instrument view.
-A fuller description in tree form
 * `calibration` [with attribute `NX_class=NXentry`]
   * `instrument` [with attribute `NX_class=NXinstrument`]
     * `name` (e.g. NOMAD)